-College students receive official recognition on their transcripts for completing the requirements of minors offered by the School of Engineering and Applied Science (SEAS).
+College students receive official recognition on their transcripts for completing the requirements of minors offered by SEAS.

 To inquire about or apply for these minors, please contact the office of the associate dean for undergraduate education in SEAS, 109 Towne Building, 215.898.7246.